-HTE5-1 applies an understanding of history, heritage, archaeology and the methods of historical inquiry HTE5-2 examines the ways in which historical meanings can be constructed through a range of media HTE5-3 sequences major historical events or heritage features, to show an understanding of continuity, change and causation HTE5-4 explains the importance of key features of past societies or periods, including groups and personalities HTE5-5 evaluates the contribution of cultural groups, sites and/or family to our shared heritage HTE5-6 identifies and evaluates the usefulness of historical sources in an historical inquiry process HTE5-7 explains different contexts, perspectives and interpretations of the past HTE5-8 selects and analyses a range of historical sources to locate information relevant to an historical inquiry HTE5-9 applies a range of relevant historical terms and concepts when communicating an understanding of the past HTE5-10 selects and uses appropriate forms to communicate effectively about the past for different audiences
+· HTE5.1 Applies an understanding of history, heritage, archaeology and the methods of historical inquiry.
+HTE5.2 Examines the ways in which historical meanings can be constructed through a range of media HTE5.3 Sequences major historical events or heritage features, to show an understanding of continuity, change and causation HTE5.4 Explains the importance of key features of past societies or periods, including groups and personalities HTE5.5 Evaluates the contribution of cultural groups, sites and/or family to our shared heritage.
+HTE5-6 Identifies and evaluates the usefulness of historical sources in an historical inquiry process HTE5-7 Explains different contexts, perspectives and interpretations of the past HTE5.8 Locates, selects and organises relevant historical information from a number of sources, including ICT, to undertake historical inquiry HTE5.9 Uses historical terms and concepts in appropriate contexts HTE5.10 Selects and uses appropriate oral, written and other forms, including ICT, to communicate effectively about the past for different audiences